annmarieinlr/worthington_resume/docs/index.md

 __Home Educators of Greater Little Rock__, Education Coordinator

 - Developed course curriculum for multiples classes that increased student ACT scores by a minimum of 5 points.
--	Elected president of the association in 2019 leading over 450 families in their student’s education.
+-	Elected president of the Homeschool Association in 2019 leading over 450 families in their student’s education.
 -	Coordinated with the State Department of Education to increase cooperation and support with homeschool families.

 `Feb.
 2010–Present`